 ASH’s goal is to prevent unplanned pregnancies and sexually transmitted diseases among Marshall and Tama Counties youth through education and skill development.

-Adolescent Sexual Health is a school based program that provides medically accurate, evidence based information to 6-12th graders in Marshall and Hardin counties to encourage the prevention of unplanned pregnancies and STD’s through the 4 focal areas represented in our logo, abstinence, safety, health and future.
+Adolescent Sexual Health is a school based program that provides medically accurate, evidence based information to 6-12th graders in Marshall and Tama counties to encourage the prevention of unplanned pregnancies and STD’s through the 4 focal areas represented in our logo, abstinence, safety, health and future.

 In 6-8th grades, an evidence based curriculum called Draw the Line Respect the Line is implemented.
 Draw The Line Respect The Line is an abstinence-focused program that encourages youth to delay having sexual intercourse and reduce their risk of STDs, including HIV/AIDS and pregnancy.
 Students learn how to set their limits and work on refusal skills.

 In High School the FLASH curriculum is implemented.
 FLASH is a widely used comprehensive sexual health curriculum that is designed to prevent teen pregnancy, STDs, and sexual violence.
 These 15 lessons include a variety of strategies designed to create positive attitudes, beliefs and norms and to build skills for a healthy, safe future.